upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/OpenModelica.rst

 cause numerical issues while simulating as the ODE system becomes stiff.
-There are solvers available for stiff equation systems like BDF and Radau or ones with automatic stiffness detection, but using the switches often ran into non-converging systems and execution errors.
+There are solvers available for stiff equation systems like BDF and Radau or ones with automatic stiffness detection, but using the switches often runs into non-converging systems and execution errors.

 The working alternative is a parameter-variation of the load.
 It is possible to change the parameters of any load during a simulation and